WeblateOrg/weblate/docs/usage.rst

 Trailing colon
 ~~~~~~~~~~~~~~

-Source and translated do not both end with a colon or colon is not correctly
+Source and translated do not both end with a colon or the colon is not correctly
 spaced.
 This includes spacing rules for French or Breton.
 Colon is also
 checked in various language variants (Chinese or Japanese).